mtvbrianking/laravel-ussd/readme.md

 ### Simulator

-The package comes with a CLI USSD simulator supporting a handful of populator aggregators.
+The package includes a CLI USSD simulator that supports several popular aggregators.

-Publish the simulator config file to get started.
-Update the aggregator and the USSD service endpoint in the config file.
+To get started, publish the simulator configuration file and update it with your aggregator and USSD service endpoint.

 ```bash
 php artisan vendor:publish --provider="Bmatovu\Ussd\UssdServiceProvider" --tag="ussd-simulator"